Preorder the Second Edition of Day Trips Around Rochester

 Ebenezer Watts House, built in 1825, is the oldest residential building in Center City.

-Charlotte-Genesee Lighthouse, built in 1822, is the oldest active surviving lighthouse on Lake Ontario.
+Constructed in 1822, the Charlotte-Genesee Lighthouse is the oldest surviving active lighthouse in America on Lake Ontario.

 Culver House Rochester Oldest Residence

-Oliver Culver House, the oldest residential structure in Rochester, construxted in 1816.
+Oliver Culver House, the oldest residential structure in Rochester, was constructed in 1816.

 Rochester Central Church of Christ